Yemaali

+Plot

+After being dumped by his girlfriend Ritu, Maali enlists the help of his friend Aravind to get revenge on her.

 Production

 The film was announced in March 2017, with director V. Z. Durai confirming that his next film would feature Samuthirakani in the leading role.
 Durai revealed that Samuthirakani would be playing the full-fledged lead role for the first time, and would be seen in four different looks.
 B. Jeyamohan was signed to write dialogues, while two cinematographers Rethish and Prakash and debut music composer Sam D were also selected for the project.
 Newcomer Sam Jones and actress Athulya Ravi, who starred in Kadhal Kan Kattudhe (2017), were selected to play other pivotal roles in the film, which began production in early April 2017.
+It was prominently shot in Chennai.

 A teaser trailer for the film was released in November 2017, with scenes depicting Athulya undressing and smoking a cigarette being featured.
 In an unexpected turn of events, Athulya apologised to her fan following for the scenes and stated that the scenes would not be featured in the film.
-Portraying a character knows as "Ri" (Ritu), Athulya described that the character was a modern and independent girl, who is exactly opposite to what she was in real life.
+Portraying a character knows as Ritu, Athulya described that the character was a modern and independent girl, who is exactly opposite to what she was in real life.
 For the role, Athulya trained to walk and talk like the character, coloured her hair and lost weight to look the part.

 Soundtrack

-The film's music was composed by Sam D. Raj, in his third film venture following Vandhamala (2015) and Thirupathi Samy Kudumbam (2017).
-The soundtrack was released on 15 December 2017 through TrendMusic.
+The music was composed by Sam D. Raj.
+The soundtrack album was released on 15 December 2017 through TrendMusic.